pone-software/strawb_package/resources/image_cluster_search/README.md

 # Mask for the camera mounting

-To get the coordinates of the camera mounting or a mask for an image where only the pixels that belong to the mounting are valid, run [mounting_coordinates.ipynb].
+To get the coordinates of the camera mounting or a mask for an image where only the pixels that belong to the mounting are valid, run [mounting_coordinates.ipynb](mounting_coordinates.ipynb).